Mexico’s Walmex expects final ruling from antitrust watchdog soon

 MEXICO CITY (Reuters) -Mexico’s Walmex, the local unit of U.S.-based retail giant Walmart, expects antitrust watchdog Cofece to soon announce its final ruling stemming from a probe into alleged anti-competitive practices, a senior executive said on Tuesday.

-“It will probably happen in just a few days or weeks,” Javier Trevino, a Walmex senior vice president, told reporters during a press conference.
+“It will probably happen in just a few days or weeks,” Javier Trevino, Walmex’s senior vice president for corporate affairs, told reporters during a press conference.

 Cofece has accused Walmex of imposing prices and terms on its suppliers or distributors, in a case that centers on a lack of competition in many parts of Mexico.